-BUILDING ON AUTISTIC PERSONAL STRENGTHS WHILE RESPECTING THEIR NEUROLOGICAL DIFFERENCES TO HELP THEM ACCOMPLISH THEIR GOALS IN LIFE
+BUILDING ON AUTISTIC STRENGTHS WHILE RESPECTING NEUROLOGICAL DIFFERENCES

-What can you expect to learn by using this approach?
+What can educators and therapists expect to achieve by using this approach?

-Hopefully, the most important thing you will gain by using this approach is a better understanding of, and respect for, the differences between how your brain and the autistic brain learn and communicate.
-The behaviors that you see will make more sense as you are able to interpret them as communication, not an inability or resistance to learning from you.
-Keep in mind that the autistic person is as perplexed by your behavior and ways that you communicate as you are by their ways.
-I guarantee they would love to learn from you, once you learn how to communicate with them in ways they can understand.
+The most important thing educators and therapists will gain by using this approach is a better understanding of, and respect for, the differences between how the neurotypical brain and the autistic brain learn and communicate.
+The behaviors seen in autistic individuals will make more sense as providers are able to interpret them as communication, not an inability or resistance to learning.
+Keep in mind that the autistic person is as perplexed by neurotypical behavior and methods of communication as neurotypicals are of autistic behavior.
+The majority of clients and students will be open to learning, once this approach is implemented.

-What will you be helping your clients to learn when you use the tools that are integrated into the NSB approach?
+What can therapists and educators help their clients and students learn when using the tools that are integrated into the NSBAA?